Cooling Down in Toronto Beaches

 I was glad I had escaped my sauna of an apartment and spent a great day, with a good friend, at a great beach, while getting at least some relief from this crazy heat.
 Luckily for me my air conditioning was back on the next day but I still plan on going back to Woodbine and checking out some of Toronto’s other great beaches.
 I might even give Hanlan’s Point a try.

 The great thing about Toronto is that there are so many parks and beaches to choose from.
-To find out where you can escape the heat you can visit Toronto’s Parks and Beach page or of course you can visit Summer Fun Guide for more info.
+To find out where you can escape the heat you can visit any of Ontario’s beaches or check out Summer Fun Guide for more info.